Albertuuzz/temperature-and-humidity-sensor-Arduino/README.md

 # Temperature-and-humidity-sensor-Arduino
+All the files and info from the author below!
+Credit: alberto.valle@sketch3d.mx

-This is a tutorial on how to make a temperature and humidity sensor using an Elegoo Uno R3 Arduino.
+This is an updated 2023 tutorial on how to make a temperature and humidity sensor using an Elegoo Uno R3 Arduino.
 To do this, we will need the following parts:

     - LCD display
     - Breadboard